Acknowlegements

 Kaitip W. Kami Coordinated and assisted with recordings of many Malekula languages

-Iveth Rodriguez Together with Tom Ennever, recorded and transcribed phonetically 28 languages from Ambae and Maewo Islands
+Iveth Rodriguez Together with Tom Ennever, recorded and transcribed languages from Ambae and Maewo Islands

-Aviva Shimelman Recorded and phonetically transcribed all of the Malekula languages from 2015 to 2017
+Aviva Shimelman Recorded and transcribed Malekula languages from 2015 to 2017

-Lana Takau Translated the Vanuatu study into Bislama, edited and transcribed all languages of Pentecost Island
+Lana Takau Translated the Vanuatu study into Bislama, edited and transcribed all legacy recordings for Pentecost Island, recorded and transcribed languages from Pentecost and Malekula, assisted with editing and transcription of all languages

 Laura Wägerle Provided audio post-processing and mark-up 2016-2018

 Mary Walworth Coordinator (since 2017) of the Vanuatu study and its expansion from Malekula island to other islands of Vanuatu.
-Directed fieldworkers to Maewo, Ambae, and Pentecost and obtained legacy recordings for Pentecost Island.
+Recorded and transcribed data from Emae, Epi, and Efate.
+Directed fieldworkers to Malekula, Maewo, Ambae, Epi, and Pentecost and obtained legacy recordings for Pentecost Island.

 Lana Takau also provided the Bislama translations for this website.